Feline Infectious Peritonitis (FIP): Causes, Symptoms, & Treatment

 One of the complicated aspects of FIP is that while Feline Coronavirus (FCoV) is very common, Feline Infectious Peritonitis is rare.

-A new cat to a household will be infected orally, mostly via contact with litter trays or boxes.
+A new cat in a household will be infected orally, mostly via contact with litter trays or boxes.
 Direct spread from cat to cat rarely happens.

 The mutated FIPV virus is not shed in the same way as FCoV in the faeces, so is not thought to be directly infectious in the same way.

-There are still questions about how this mutation happens and how development of FIP follows:
+There are still questions about how this mutation happens and how the development of FIP follows:

 There are thought to be links between how much FCoV a cat is exposed to (a higher virus burden is more likely to lead to FIP), and how an individual cat’s immune system responds to the virus.
 Cats seem more likely to develop FIP if they experience stress (such as visits to a cattery, post-surgery, or being rehomed), a phenomenon linked to the fact that stress affects the functioning of the immune system.